CS2103JAN2017-W10-B4/addressbook-level4/docs/UserGuide.md

 #### 2.2.2.
 Adding a recurring event : `recur`

-Adds recurring instances of the same event. <br>
+Adds recurring instances of the same event.
+Undoable.<br>
 Format: `recur EVENT_INDEX FREQUENCY NUMBER_OF_TIMES`

 > * Event must be chosen from the list of existing events.